Enterprise-CMCS/macpro-base-template/README.md

 ## Contributing

-Work items for this project are tracked in CMS' Jira.
+Work items for this project are tracked in Jira.
 Check out the [project kanban board](https://qmacbis.atlassian.net/jira/software/c/projects/OY2/boards/246) to view all work items affecting this repo.

-If you don't have access to Jira, would like access to Jira, or would like to drop us an idea without bothering with Jira, please visit the [slack channel](https://cmsgov.slack.com/archives/C0403M0D007).
+If you don't have access to Jira, would like access to Jira, or would like to drop us an idea without pursuing Jira access, please visit the [slack channel](https://cmsgov.slack.com/archives/C0403M0D007).

 ## License